the1amit/the1amit/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working as...
-DevOps Engineer
+- 🔭 I’m currently working as DevOps Engineer
-- 🌱 I’m currently learning ...
-AZ 104
+- 🌱 I’m currently learning about IT
-- 👯 I’m looking to collaborate on...
-Creative Projects
+- 👯 I’m looking to collaborate on opensource projects
-- 💬 Ask me about ...
-Tech, Travel
+- 💬 Ask me about tech, travel and life
-- 📫 How to reach me: ...
-[LinkedIn](https://www.linkedin.com/in/theamittailor/) | [Mail](the_amit@live.com)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/theamittailor/) | [Mail](the_amit@live.com)
-- 😄 Pronouns: ...
-He/Him
-- ⚡ Fun fact: ...
-I like travelling
+- ⚡ Fun fact: AI will not take over humans